sundgenomics/sundgenomics.github.io/dropin.md

 # Upcoming supporrt sessions

 The weekly support sessions are normally held on Wednesdays 13:00-14:00 in the room 4.5.17, hosted by Adrija and Sen.
 However, sometimes there is a change a location or host availability.
-Please refer to the list below to see most updated information on the upcoming sessions.
+Please refer to the list below to see the most updated information on the upcoming sessions.

 **10-May-2023 (week 19)**
 time: 13:00-14:00